Things to see and do - Salisbury

 33 The Close GB - Salisbury SP1 2EJ

 Built between 1220-1258, Salisbury Cathedral epitomises Early English architecture at its best and purest.
-Heightening of the tower and the construction of the 123 m-high spire were part of a second phase (1334-1380).
-The weight of the spire was such..
+Heightening of the tower and the construction of the 123 m-high spire were part of a second phase (1334-1380), conceived largely by Elias of De..

 Park Wilton GB - Wilton SP2 0BJ